 - Explains the application of advanced probabilistic models encompassing multidisciplinary research

-- Application of probabilistic modelling to various emerging areas in Engineering
+- Applies probabilistic modeling to emerging areas in engineering

-- Provides and interdisciplinary approach to probabilistic models and their applications to solve a wide range of practical problems
+- Provides an interdisciplinary approach to probabilistic models and their applications, thus solving a wide range of practical problems

 Civil Engineers, Environmental Engineers, Chemical Engineers, Mechanical Engineers, Agricultural Engineers, Environmental Scientists and Industrial Engineers

 - Monte Carlo Simulation

 3. Reliability Analysis

 5. Kalman Filter

 7. Markov Chain

 - No. of pages: